jrdndj/CP1preps/AY 2021-2022/README.md

 For example, if the username is "jrdndj" then there should be a jrdndj folder inside Student Works.

+## Slavic Characters

+You may check this link on how to use Serbo-Croat characters https://tex.stackexchange.com/questions/14872/croatian-serbian-letters-in-cv-problem

 ## WARNING

 You may only contribute to your folders unless you have been explicitly told to do so (for example: in pair or programming exercises).